marianpetruk/javascript/README.md

   <a name="es6-object-concise"></a>
   - [3.6](#3.6) <a name='3.6'></a> Use property value shorthand.

-  > Why?
+  > Чому?
 It is shorter to write and descriptive.

     ```javascript
     const lukeSkywalker = 'Luke Skywalker';